LSEG-API-Samples/LSEG-API-Samples-Example.RDP.Python.GenericBulkFile.Workflow/Article.md

 ### Step 1: Authentication with RDP APIs

+Let’s start with the authentication.
 The CFS APIs are considered protected resources and require that your application be authenticated before making a data call.
 This authentication and provisioning of access token is based on OAuth 2.0 specification.
 The first step of an application workflow is to get a token from RDP Auth Service, which will allow access to the protected resource, i.e. data REST API.

 The API requires the following access credential information:
 - Username: The username/machine-id.